Colorado’s job training programs provide $4.5M in grants per year to companies that are locating or expanding in Colorado.

 Both programs are jointly administered by the Colorado Community College System (CCCS) and the Colorado Office of Economic Development and International Trade (OEDIT) and managed through participating colleges.

-- Companies must contribute a minimum of 40% to the total costs of grant-funded training.
+- Companies must contribute a minimum of 40% (cash or in-kind) to the total costs of grant-funded training.

 - All grant-funded training must be customized for the company’s specific needs.